• Skip to primary navigation

 The display seriously smells EXACTLY like the ingredient.
 You can also take home a few of the recipe cards if you are feeling extra adventurous in the kitchen.

-Kids can pretend to be a duck hunter with fun props.
+Kids can pretend to be duck hunters with fun props.
 Groups can form a Cajun band and test out different sounds and styles of Southwest Louisiana music together.

 Several of the displays also help visitors to learn more about the specific types of wildlife that they could see during their visit.